 - Signatures: : On July 25, 2022, as part of a more general announcement extending COVID-19-related flexibilities, USCIS announced that it is making permanent its previously temporary COVID-19 policy regarding copies of signatures.
-As part of that policy, USCIS will continue to accept all benefit forms and documents with original signatures, that have been copied, scanned or otherwise reproduced for submissions dated on or after March 21, 2020, for the duration of the National Emergency.
-This temporary change only applies to signatures.
+As part of that policy, USCIS will continue to accept all benefit forms and documents with original signatures, that have been copied, scanned or otherwise reproduced.
+This change only applies to signatures.
 All other form instructions should be followed when completing a form.

 - Continuations to Request Evidence (N-14);